MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/uname.md

 ### Machine hardware

-On a Dell and macOS:
+Sample 64-bit output from a Dell and macOS.

 ```console
 $ uname -m